 Open Power System Data is implemented by four institutions: Europa-Universität Flensburg, DIW Berlin, Technical University of Berlin, and Neon Neue Energieökonomik.
 It is funded by the German Federal Ministry for Economic Affairs and Energy.

 We want open data, and an open process.
 A beta version of the platform is now available for registered users.
 We are involving data owners and future users of the platform in a series of workshops, webinars, and interviews.
 Potential users are invited to become member of our user group.
 We will coordinate with various projects that follow similar goals, and with the Open Energy Modelling Initiative.
-If you like to be involved, contact any member of the project or Jonathan Mühlenpfordt (muehlenpfordt [at] neon-energie [dot] de or +49-157-55 199 715).
+If you like to be involved, contact any member of the project or Jonathan Mühlenpfordt (hirth [at] neon-energie [dot] de or +49-157-55 199 715).
 You can also subscribe to our newsletter.
-You can also share your own data packages through our platform, if it fits with the overall vision for the project.
+You can also share your own Data Packages through our platform, if it fits with the overall vision for the project.